 Sit around an actual campfire on the beach, singing songs with Lori Pilla.
 We'll have marshmallows, too, for this enjoyable, all-ages family program that is perfect for a summer's evening.
 Rain date is Tuesday, July 18.

 Join Sensory Biologist and flute player, Jelle Atema, and composer Julian Lampert for this talk exploring the evolution of flutes.
 This event, part of the Royston Nash Music Appreciation Series, is courtesy of the Cape Cod Chamber Music Festival.

 Join us to watch a recording of Lou Colombo and his band playing at Sturgis Library.
 Members of the original performers will be on hand to share their experiences of working with Lou and playing jazz on Cape Cod.

 Fall is for folk music in our series, and we're starting our exploration with a mini festival of local and regional folk artists.
 Saturday at 4:00 p.m. is a family show with Davis Bates, who'll be giving hands-on opportunities to play the spoons!
 Saturday at 7:00 p.m. is Still Willow, the mostly acoustic singer-songwriter duo of Kim Moberg and Ric Allendorf.
 Sunday at 7:00 p.m. is Sparrow Blue, a fiddle and guitar songwriting duo.

-Our exploration of folk music continues with a lecture by FOLK New England founder, Betsy Siggins, who will present a history of the protest song throughout the ages, accompanied by a guest who will perform examples of this political art form.
+Our exploration of folk music continues with a lecture by FOLK New England founder, Betsy Siggins, who will present a history of the protest song throughout the ages, accompanied by Kim Moberg and Kathleen Healey, who will perform examples of this political art form.